 In order to avoid the fault of returning a physical MAC address when Pinging virtual IP, it is regulated that virtual IP can not be the real IP of the interface.
-Thus, all the interfaces participating of the backup group selection will be backup by default.
+Thus, all the interfaces participating in the backup group selection will be back up by default.

-65.2 VRRPv3 Configuration
+59.2 VRRPv3 Configuration

-65.2.1 Configuration Task Sequence
+59.2.1 Configuration Task Sequence